 The growth of cross-border eCommerce

 People were restricted, spending more time at home, either by choice or due to regulations.
-More so, two years ago, in 2020 there were more than two billion online shoppers.
+More so, two years ago, in 2020, there were more than two billion online shoppers.

-This is some 60% of the global population, who spent 13.5% of income on online shopping.
-That percentage is equal to $3.4 trillion dollars.
+This is some 60% of the global population, who spend 13.5% of their income online shopping.
+That percentage is equal to 3.4 trillion dollars.

 The government is closing this gap as their domestic market has been benefiting from paying taxes on imports via this method of shopping.

 What is the possible future of cross-border eCommerce?

-However, many Western companies such as H&M, IKEA, and UK online retailer Asos, have suspended all sales to Russia.
-Other brands such as Nike and Apple, and Chanel have stopped selling in Russia, and Visa and MasterCard have also halted their services in Russia.
+However, many Western companies, such as H&M, IKEA, and UK online retailer Asos, have suspended all sales to Russia.
+Other brands such as Nike, Apple, and Chanel have stopped selling in Russia, and Visa and MasterCard have also halted their services in Russia.

-More so, Vogue Ukraine, in an Instagram post, asked luxury brands to halt their trade-in Russia “Showing your conscience and choosing humanity over monetary benefits is the only reasonable stand one can take in confronting the violent behavior of Russia…
+More so, Vogue Ukraine, in an Instagram post, asked luxury brands to halt their trade in Russia”: Showing your conscience and choosing humanity over monetary benefits is the only reasonable stand one can take in confronting the violent behavior of Russia…

-Major concerns to take note of
+It is significant once” ns to take note of

 How to prepare and lessen your risk

 The key is to remain agile.
-However, having an onsite team makes this difficult.
-More so, even though great to have a group of talented individuals at your beck and call, this is also a premium luxury.
+However, having an onsite team makes this problematic.
+More so, even though it is great to have a group of talented individuals at your beck and call, this is also a premium luxury.

 What is a virtual assistant?